 Morton has designed several cityscapes and panoramic views for various locations at Children’s Hospital in Boston.
 Morton was also commissioned to design a Boston Red Sox Themed Cancer Treatment Room for Children’s Hospital Boston.
 She created customized artwork to fit the walls, cabinets, doors and floors of the room.
 Sara approached the project from a child’s point of view, using simple flat perspective, whimsical shapes and bold color.
 “The Red Sox players appear somewhat like action figures or super-heroes.
 I wanted to depict the strength and energy that the Red Sox bring to the game.
 In this way, the children can aspire to that same strength while enduring treatment” she says.

-Morton has sixteen years of experience making large format giclée prints for Morton Arts, Art Galleries, Art Consultants, Individual Artists and Framers.
+Morton has twenty years of experience making large format giclée prints for Morton Arts, Art Galleries, Art Consultants, Individual Artists and Framers.

 Morton is a graduate of the Massachusetts College of Art and Design.
 She received a BFA in Illustration and Communication Design, earning Academic Distinction and Departmental Honors.